 Our Myths & Legends poetry chapbook release will be Sunday, July 17, 1pm at the East Picnic Grounds in Como Park.

-The East Picnic Grounds are near Midway Pkwy and Hamline Avenue in St. Paul.
+The West Picnic Grounds are near Midway Pkwy and Hamline Avenue in St. Paul.

 Join us in this bucolic setting to take in a few poems from the chapbook.
 Everyone welcome!